Top 10 Groundbreaking Gamification Examples

 The objective of Simple Energy is to motivate people to save energy.
 An ecological goal that uses gamification to inspire users and lead them towards taking action.

-Simple Energy’s commitment is to help their customers to better understand their energy consumption so that they can optimize it to the maximum.
+Simple Energy’s commitment is to help their customers better understand their energy consumption so they can optimize it to the maximum.

 This gamified tool uses incentives so that users get involved and interact frequently in the platform, with competitions on energy saving and leaderboards for it all to become a fun challenge.